IgorDrgonec/VectorBT-Flask/README.md

 ## Features

+- [x] **Pandas acceleration**:

 ## License

 ### See [LICENSE.md](https://github.com/polakowo/vectorbt.pro/tree/master/LICENSE.md) for details

 ### Important notes

+Installing vectorbt PRO requires visiting the **https://vectorbt.pro** website and obtaining a vectorbt PRO license.
+The license gives the access to the vectorbt PRO codebase in a private GitHub repository.

 > **It is illegal to publish, distribute, or sell the vectorbt PRO source code without a separate permission.
 Violation of the licensing terms will trigger a ban followed by a legal pursuit.**
 >